SpaceEEC/yamdbf-league/README.md

 The maximum amount of summoners to cache across all regions to not unnecessarily query the api multiple times for just one summoner.

 ## emojis
-An key value object with the keys
+A key value object structured the following way:
 ```ts
 {
 	level4: 'replaceString',